Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 This query is intended **only** for drivers loaded in RAM.
 Drivers in ROM must do nothing and return `RESULT_NOT_IMPLEMENTED` if they receive this query.

-This query will be invoked when the user requests to uninstall a driver installed in RAM, typically by using [the `CALL UDRVIER` command](TODO: link in the user manual) or [the `DRVROP.COM` tool](TODO: link in the user manual), but a custom loader could be used too.
+This query will be invoked when the user requests to uninstall a driver installed in RAM, typically by using [the `CALL UDRIVER` command](Nextor%203.0%20User%20Manual.md#3613-the-call-udriver-command) or [the `DRVROP.COM` tool](Nextor%203.0%20User%20Manual.md#3413-drvrop-the-driver-operations-tool), but a custom loader could be used too.

 The kernel will invoke this routine as a "courtesy", but the driver can't return an error from this query and thus it can't abort the uninstall process: regardless of what this routine returns, the kernel will unregister the driver and then the tool doing the uninstall (if it follows the rules) will free the corresponding RAM segment.
 The driver should always return either `RESULT_OK` or `RESULT_NOT_IMPLEMENTED` (which are equivalent), though, for compatibility with possible changes to these mechanics in future versions of Nextor.
-See [the `_DRVROP` function call](TODO: link in the programmers reference) for details on the full uninstall process.
+See [the `_DRVRO` function call](Nextor%203.0%20Programmers%20Reference.md#315-driver-operations-_drvro-7fh) for details on the full uninstall process.

 This query **must not** initialize the screen or print any text directly.
-If the driver wants to show any informative text, it must use the callback provided in register DE.
-This callback will have the same semantics as the BIOS routine `CHPUT`: it will print the character passed in A and can modify AF only.
-See [the "Intialize driver" query](TODO: link) for example code for printing text using this callback.
+If the driver wants to show any informative text, it must use the callback provided in register DE, as explained in _[4.5.4.
+Driver query 4: Initialize driver](#454-driver-query-4-initialize-driver)_.

 ### 4.6.
-Driver queries
+Device queries

-This section explains the queries defined for the [`DEVICE_QUERY`](TODO: link) routine.
+This section explains the queries defined for the [`DEVICE_QUERY`](#446-device_query-411fh) routine.
 All of them are optional: a driver can return `RESULT_NOT_IMPLEMENTED` for any of them and then the kernel will use a sensible default (documented for each query).
 Other callers invoking these routines should assume the same defaults when the query is not implemented.
 Note however that the driver must first check the device number supplied, and return `RESULT_INVALID_DEVICE` if the device doesn't exist.

-Note that a query for a device that exists but it's not available for access (e.g. an SD card slot where no card is inserted) is **not** considered a non-existing device and thus no `RESULT_INVALID_DEVICE` should be returned for these; instead, either success or a dedicated error code should be returned instead, depending on the query.
+Note that a query for a device that exists but is not available for access (e.g. an SD card slot where no card is inserted) is **not** considered a non-existing device and thus no `RESULT_INVALID_DEVICE` should be returned for these; instead, either success or a dedicated error code should be returned, depending on the query.

 #### 4.6.1.
 Device query 1: Get device information string